jirehcwe/IntelligentAgents/README.md

 The code can be easily editted for your own mazes and environments.
 There is also a random environment generator (part of the Environment class as a constructor).

+I hope to learn more about intelligent agents and apply them to game design in the future.

 # Additional Details